Internet Security Advice

 - Never open an email attachment, even from someone you know, without first downloading it to your hard drive and running a virus check on it.
 Downloading a document, i.e. copying it and storing that copy on your computer, is not the same thing as opening a document.
 As long as you don’t open an email attachment, it won’t do any harm.
 If your email program opens attachments automatically, change the settings or get a new email program.

 - Don’t even bother downloading an attachment unless you are convinced it is likely to be safe.

 - Be very wary of email attachments from strangers.
 In fact, get into the habit of deleting emails unread from people or organisations you do not know and trust.
 The moral is: if you doubt it, delete it.

 Certain types of websites are more likely than others to contain infections:

 - File–sharing sites are notoriously risky.
-Be very careful about anything you deliberately download, and run a virus check on any downloaded document before you open it.
+Be very careful about anything you deliberately download, and run a virus check before opening any downloaded document.

 - Pornographic or otherwise suspicious websites are best avoided.
 If you really must visit them, do it at work.
 You’ll probably get sacked, but at least your own computer won’t become infected.
 Actually, go to an internet café (and try to sit with your back to the wall).

 - Websites linked to within emails.
 A link may not take you to the web page you anticipate.
 Do not click on links, especially in unsolicited emails, without hovering over the link and checking the actual address, which will usually be displayed at the bottom of your browser window.
 For example, try hovering over this link to see where it might take you: http://www.nice-safe-website.com!

 Never deliberately install any software on your computer unless you are sure it comes from a reputable source: